Farming in the Era of Climate Change

 Over the past few decades, California has experienced several historic, multi-year droughts that have severely drained groundwater and reservoirs, with the most recent starting in 2020 and ending in 2023.
 In Sonoma County, as in many other parts of the state, water reserves have run low.
 From May until November of 2021, the USDA designated Sonoma County as experiencing a “D4: Extraordinary Drought”, with the overall year being considered Sonoma County’s worst drought year on record.
 With climate change worsening global droughts and quality land with water access in Sonoma County becoming more scarce and expensive, these droughts not only jeopardize small farms and ranches’ futures but the very foundation of the regional food system.

 The 2021 season gave them time to reflect on their long-term business goals and vision.
-They began conversations to lease a larger property with abundant water, a serendipitous opportunity that would allow them to scale up their business for long-term financial viability.
-Importantly, too, the new property had quality soil, values-aligned landowners, and was located adjacent to the Laguna de Santa Rosa, with a reliable source of well water for their farm.
-Uprooting and moving their farm was a tough decision, but they were clear on their long-term business vision and goals.
-They once again turned to Lily who supported them through their decision-making process of moving properties as well as building cash flow budgets and financial projections.
-The new property was beneficial in more ways than one – not only did its close proximity allow them to keep many customers and save resources, but its availability saved David and Kayta from what could have been a long, strenuous land search.
-With future business planning support from Lily, David and Kayta re-established their farm, eventually going on to more than double their CSA members from 2020 to 2024.
+They began conversations to lease a larger property with abundant, reliable well water, a serendipitous opportunity that would allow them to scale up their business for long-term financial viability.
+Importantly, too, the new property had quality soil, values-aligned landowners, and its close proximity to their previous farmland allowed them to keep many existing customers and save resources.
+Uprooting and moving their farm was a tough decision, but they were clear on their long-term business vision and goals; thus, they once again turned to Lily, who supported them through their decision-making process of moving properties as well as building cash flow budgets and financial projections.
+David and Kayta re-established their farm, eventually going on to more than double their CSA members from 2020 to 2024.
 Now more than ever, David and Kayta are building their business with flexibility in mind.
 Using the valuable planning approach Lily brought to their business, they have been able to plan out logistics and finances for expanding their farm, adding more CSA members, and even welcoming a child into their family.

 Support David, Kayta, and West County Community Farm